 OTEL Collector with Cloud Pipelines

-Configure the OTEL collector to send data to Edge Delta Cloud Pipelines.
+Configure the OTEL Collector to send telemetry data to Edge Delta Cloud Pipelines using OTLP input nodes.

 A cloud pipeline is able to collect data from third party agents.
 In this scenario you do not need to install an Edge Delta agent in your environment, but rather point your existing agent, such as an OTEL collector, to an Edge Delta cloud pipeline.
 On the cloud pipeline, you configure an OTLP input node.